jeftegoes/AwsOverview/AWS CICD.md

 # 12. Sections erros

 - `DownloadBundle` deployment lifecycle event will throw an error whenever:
-  - The EC2 instance’s IAM profile does not have permission to access the application code in the Amazon S3.
+  - The EC2 instance's IAM profile does not have permission to access the application code in the Amazon S3.
   - An Amazon S3 internal error occurs.
   - The instances you deploy to are associated with one AWS Region (for example, US West Oregon), but the Amazon S3 bucket that contains the application revision is related to another AWS Region (for example, US East N. Virginia).